phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step6.png)

 7) Click the check button to compile the sketch.
 (Sketch means code file).

 ![Arduino IDE](/images/arduino-setup/step7.png)

-8) Upload the code to the arduino by clicking the play button.
-This button will compile and upload the code, where as the check button only compiles.
+8) Upload the code to the Arduino by clicking the play button.
+This button will compile & upload the code, whereas the check button only compiles.

 ![Arduino IDE](/images/arduino-setup/step8.png)

-9) This code should blink the arduino built in led every second.
+9) This code should blink the Arduino built in led every second.

 ![Arduino Blinking](/images/arduino-setup/step9.gif)

 Congrats!!!
-You just setup the arduino ide.
+You just set up the Arduino IDE.
 Now it's time to install all the libraries we are going to use in the class.

-10) [Click here](https://github.com/webghostx/Arduino-DHTLib) to go to the temperature and humidity sensor library's github page.
+10) [Click here](https://github.com/webghostx/Arduino-DHTLib) to go to the temperature and humidity sensor library's GitHub page.

 ![Github Temp Sensor Page](/images/arduino-setup/step10.png)